USFWS/secas/_posts/2023-08-29-Introducing-the-SECAS-Social-Network-Analysis.md

 title: >-
   Introducing the SECAS Social Network Analysis
 author: >-
-  Joshua Toran, SECAS Social Science Directorate Fellow
+  Joshua Toran III, SECAS Social Science Directorate Fellow
 hero:
   name: gloves.jpg
   alt: Pile of green gloves sitting in the middle on the ground surrounded by hands reaching in.